Twickenham: Education

-Twickenham has a university and several schools in Twickenham including secondary schools, primary schools and kindergartens.
+Twickenham has a university and several schools in Twickenham including secondary schools, primary schools and nurseries.
 Many of these are easily accessible by the local bus network mentioned in the Transport section.
 Richmond upon Thames College, a college of further and higher education, is on Egerton Road in Twickenham.
 St Mary's University, Twickenham has been located in Twickenham since moving from Hammersmith in 1925.

 Transport

 Until 1971 London Transport operated a bus depot known as Twickenham garage (coded AB) on Cambridge Road, East Twickenham.
 The relevant destination blind for garage journeys always referred to this location as Richmond Bridge, which was close by.
 On closure, all its routes and vehicles were transferred to Fulwell bus garage, but the building remained under the ownership of London Transport until the mid-1990s when it was demolished to make way for a housing development.

 Fulwell garage was originally the base for London United Tramways in south Middlesex.
 The trams were replaced by trolleybuses that started operating from Fulwell garage in the 1930s.
 The trolleybuses were later replaced by AEC Routemaster buses and Middlesex's last trolleybus terminated here on the night of 8 May 1962, following a commemorative circuit of the Fulwell routes by Middlesex's first trolleybus, No.1 of the A1 class Felthams, known as "Diddlers".
 This vehicle is preserved in working order.

 Originally Twickenham railway station was situated on the western side of the A310 London Road bridge before the new station was opened on the eastern side.
 This accounts for roads named Railway Approach and Station Road, which now give no access to the station.